 - Yateley 10k race 1 – 49 minutes 22 seconds

 - British 10k London Run – 52 minutes 21 seconds

 At this point I don’t want to say “10 km, check, done it” because it’s a good distance to run for training and general fitness, and for a ‘race’… and having broke 50 minutes I’m still looking to break 49, and then 48, and maybe some day get down to 45 minutes.
 But if you can run 10 km then 11 km is an easy step-up.
 And then 12, and then 15, and 18.
 The furthest I’ve now run in one go is 19 km (1 hour 47 minutes), and that’s only 2 km off the half marathon distance.
 That’s the next challenge, and I’ve entered two during September.
 The first is the Maidenhead half marathon on 6th September – I’m told it’s a fairly flat route and a good intro to running that distance.
 The second on 27th September is the Windsor half marathon, which I’m told is more challenging due to its up-and-down nature.
 However, living in Camberley I can’t avoid a hilly run, so every run is the right training.

 My goal for both is to finish in under 2 hours – right now I’m hitting the right pace but mindful that I do get a little bit slower with each passing kilometer.
-My other goal is to raise some money for Sebastian’s Action Trust, a charity which supports seriously and terminally-ill children and their families, if you want to know more about how, then go to this website which uses the best SEO company to get a high rank.
+My other goal is to raise some money for Sebastian’s Action Trust, a charity which supports seriously and terminally-ill children and their families.
 And thus you won’t be surprised that this ends with a link to my Just Giving page, if you’re feeling generous, even if it’s just a couple of £s or $s… thank you.
 And if you want an extra incentive, Microsoft will match what I raise (yes, you can take money off Microsoft).